September 29, 2003, is a day that will live in radio infamy.

 It was a day when two delinquents got away with a crime against conscience --- aided and abetted by a culture of government dysfunction and radio-industry corruption.

 It was a day when two words sent a city back three decades.

 It was also a day when, for a brief moment, I found myself forced to choose between being a realist and being a Republican.
 I chose poorly...

 On that day, Boston Herald sports columnist Gerry Callahan and his sidekick John Dennis --- a longtime sports anchor for Boston's NBC affiliate, WHDH-TV --- were engaging in their usual mindless banter on their morning sports-radio show on the then-vibrant (and now-faltering) WEEI-AM, owned by Entercom Communications.
 At one point, both men began discussing the morning's news headlines.
 One story from the cover of that morning's Boston Herald featured the brief escape of "Little Joe," a gorilla, from the Franklin Park Zoo in Boston.

-Noting that the gorilla was finally located at a nearly bus stop, Callahan and Dennis said the following:
+Noting that the gorilla was finally located at a nearby bus stop, Callahan and Dennis said the following:

 Dennis: "Yeah, yeah --- he's a METCO gorilla."

 Callahan: "Heading out to Lexington."

 METCO, of course, stands for the Metropolitan Council for Educational Opportunity, a program founded in 1966 that allowed nonwhite children in Boston's then-segregated public schools to attend suburban schools (such as those in Lexington, Massachusetts) with better resources.
 The likening of nonwhite schoolchildren to gorillas led to widespread denunciation of the two hosts, but not to their exit from the program: Callahan and Dennis ultimately received a slap-on-the-wrist two-week suspension for their animalistic oratory, and soon returned to pollute Boston airwaves with far-right sports commentary.